 When a loved one dies as a result of an accident at work and other related matters, most families believe these companies should be held responsible for their actions.
 These cases are not always about gain but rather avoiding other employees from being hurt under similar circumstances.
 There are some things you should keep in mind when pursuing these types of cases.
-With the help of a California wrongful death attorney, you can make an informed decision.
+With the help of a wrongful death lawyer in California, you can make an informed decision.

 If you sue an employer for wrongful death, you can’t file a criminal and civil claim together.
 In other words, these laws are independent.
 In order to claim damages, you will need to approve a few things such as whether the defendant obeyed the law if there are actions that caused the wrongful death or intention of negligence.